Book 12

 A) Answer these questions:

-3. How did she and Mrs Watson help each other?
+- How did the two women help each other?

-5. What did Mrs Potts ask her to get?
+- What did Mrs Potts ask Mrs Watson to buy for her?

-6. Where did Mrs Watson look for Mrs Potts when she came back?
+- Where did Mrs Watson look for Mrs Potts?

-8. What did Mrs Watson shout to her when she found her at last?
+- What did Mrs Watson do when she found Mrs Potts?

 B) Which words in the story mean the opposite of: